community-lands/community-lands-monitoring-station/README.md

 Developing on a Mac workstation, the project can be built to an installable Windows or Mac version via electron-packager; do this with `build-full.sh`.
-You must have electron installed at the system level, and all the community-lands repositories checked out as siblings of your community-lands-monitoring-station. `wine` is required to build for Windows.
+You must have electron installed at the system level, and all the community-lands repositories checked out as siblings of your community-lands-monitoring-station. `wine` and `mono` are required to build for Windows.
 The build script will `git pull`, `npm install` and synchronize dependencies to make a consistent build.
 The final step will upload the build to the Community Lands download page; for this to work, you must have your public key installed on that system.

 `build-full.sh` supports running a single or a range of steps; see the code for options.
+There are also frequently-used configurations for `build-full.sh` that can be used with `npm run` declared in `package.json`.